New Hampshire Teenager Made To Cover Trump Shirt, Remove MAGA Hat During School’s ‘Patriotic Day’

 — Julie Leonardi (@JulieLeonardiTV) April 12, 2019

-School officials did confirm that two students that day were asked to change their clothes that day, but did not provide specifics and neither confirmed nor denied Ciretta’s version of events.
+School officials did confirm that two students that day were asked to change their clothes, but did not provide specifics and neither confirmed nor denied Ciretta’s version of events.
 It bears noting that schools are bound to strict federal privacy laws when it comes to student discipline and are generally forbidden from discussing it with the media.

 So can a school forbid a student from wearing pro-Trump clothing?
 Yes and no, according to Public School Review.

-A public school can impose a dress code that, for example, prohibits and and all words – advertising, sports team names, and yes, political messages.
+A public school can impose a dress code that prohibits advertising, sports team names, and yes, political messages.
 Or, the school can prohibit political messages specifically, if and only if they are viewpoint-neutral.
 That is, a school can’t forbid pro-conservative clothes while allowing pro-liberal clothes, or vice-versa.
 It must be all or nothing.

-Meanwhile, Ciretta is not the first high school student to find their pro-Trump clothing unwelcome at their schools. in fact, it’s happened pretty regularly since Trump’s inauguration.
+Meanwhile, Ciretta is not the first high school student to find their pro-Trump clothing unwelcome at their schools.
+In fact, it’s happened pretty regularly since Trump’s inauguration.
 By way of example, as The Inquisitr reported in early March, a Florida teenager says that a bus aide tore his MAGA hat off of his head, even though the school’s no-hats rule was waived that day if students brought a donation to the March of Dimes.